 The Langston Hughes road trip

 Hughes later wrote of the trip‘s origins, “Blind guitar players, conjur men, and former slaves were her quarry, small town jooks and plantation churches, her haunts.
 I knew it would be fun traveling with her.
 It was.”

 Maureen Corrigan wrote in review of the book, Zora and Langston – A Story of Friendship and Betrayal, ” …driving through big cities like Montgomery, Ala., and Savannah, Ga., and on dirt roads into the countryside.
 They stopped at Tuskegee University, where Hughes visited the renowned scientist George Washington Carver, and raced to Macon, Ga., in time to see Bessie Smith perform.
 Throughout those weeks on the road, they became best friends, sharing food, money and conversations about art and race.”

 After about 1,200 miles and two weeks on the road, the pair arrived in New York.
-All told, they spent around $50 in gas, oil, repairs and at least one $5 speeding ticket.
+All told, they spent around $50 in gas, oil, repairs and paid at least one $5 speeding ticket.
 The later being impressive, given the average speed of cars at the time clocked in around 35 miles per hour.

 Florida Road Workers by Langston Hughes